amanoxsolutions/mlops-realtime-data-ingestion/README.md

 > **Warning**
 > This opensource project is work in progress
 > Do not hesitate to contact us if you want to participate
+## ToDo
+The current focus is to finalize the real time data ingestion pipeline
+* Finalize the data injestion container (work in progress)
+* Finalize the Lambda Function filtering the duplicate data points (work in progress)
+* Stream directly into AWS Sagemaker Feature Store
+* Configure AWS Glue DataBrew to detect data drift and emit CloudWatch alarms
 ## Architecture
+The current architecture only covers the real time data ingestion into S3
 ![](doc/images/mlops-realtime-data-ingestion.jpg)

 # What are the Prerequisites?